arthapar24/Leaderboard/README.md

 # Leaderboard

-This is an html webpage meant to be synced with the SpaceGame app in a separate file.
+This is a webpage meant to be synced with the SpaceGame app in a separate file.

 # To use